 3. Open an IRA

 An individual retirement account is one of the best ways to make sure that your retirement money is safe.
-These plans, such as those offered by companies like Lear Capital and others, are some of the best ways to get your retirement finances organized.
+These plans, which are offered by many companies, are some of the best ways to get your retirement finances organized.
 You can choose to invest in either a Roth IRA or a traditional IRA.
 With a Roth IRA, you don’t get a tax deduction for making a contribution but you won’t have to pay taxes on the money when you withdraw it.
 With a traditional IRA, you potentially get a tax deduction on your contribution but you need to pay taxes when you withdraw money later on.

 4. Don’t touch the money!